Project-N/Stallion/README.md

-# Spiky Lizard
+# Stallion
-A responsive CSS framework
+A responsive CSS framework with horsepower
 Written by Cayden Lund, Trevor Jex, and Dakota Harward.